bennedictbett/weather-advisor-kenya/README.md

 3. Displays both the human-readable advisory and the raw weather payload

 A second endpoint, `/trees/analyze`, proxies WeatherAI's tree/canopy analysis API directly — accepting a farm photo and returning canopy health insights.
 This wasn't required by the brief but was included to demonstrate integration with more than one WeatherAI capability.

+## Features

+- **Hyperlocal weather + farming advisory**: Combines WeatherAI's forecast with a rule-based risk engine (rain, wind) and crop-specific guidance (maize, tea, beans, coffee)
+- **LLM-enriched narrative advisory**: A Groq-powered (Llama 3.3 70B) layer generates a short, farmer-facing summary, grounded strictly in the WeatherAI forecast and the rule-based flags — no information is invented beyond what the source data provides
+- **In-memory response caching**: Identical location/crop/day requests within a 10-minute window are served from cache rather than re-calling WeatherAI, reducing redundant API usage.
+A simple dict-based cache was sufficient for this scope; Redis would be the natural upgrade for a multi-instance production deployment
+- **Tree/canopy analysis integration**: A second endpoint proxies WeatherAI's `/v1/trees/analyze` API directly, demonstrating integration with more than one WeatherAI capability

 ## Why this approach